NREL/pyGOBLET/docs/custom_problems.rst

 3. **Register your problem**

-   Add your new problem class to your workflow or contribute it to the PyGOLD problem registry.
+   Add your new problem class to your workflow or contribute it to the pyGOBLET problem registry.

-Implementing these methods maintains compatibility with pyGOLD's runners and post-processing tools.
+Implementing these methods maintains compatibility with pyGOBLET's runners and post-processing tools.
 Using array_api_compat for array operations is recommended to ensure compatibility with different array libraries (e.g., NumPy, PyTorch).
 See the source code for more examples.

 Example
 -------

 .. code-block:: python

-   from pygold.problems import BenchmarkProblem
+   from pygoblet.problems import BenchmarkProblem

    class Rosenbrock(BenchmarkFunction):
     """